How Much Does Contents Insurance Cost in NZ?

 • How it works: This policy pays you the current market value of your lost or damaged item.
 It accounts for age, wear and tear, and depreciation.
 For that 3-year-old laptop, you might only get back a fraction of its original price.

-For better coverage, Replacement Value cover is the option to go for.
+For better coverage, replacement value cover is the option to go for.
 Always check the policy wording to confirm you have "replacement" or "new for old" cover.

 4.